Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/SAG/overview.md

 Anyone with the signature, message, and ring of public keys can verify the signature without knowing which member of the ring signed the message.

-## Audit

-The audit of this library was conducted by CryptoExperts ([https://www.cryptoexperts.com/](https://www.cryptoexperts.com/)) on March 13th, 2024.
-All vulnerabilities identified during the audit have been fixed under the supervision of CryptoExperts.

-The audit report is available here: [Audit Report](https://github.com/Cypher-Laboratory/Alice-s-Ring/blob/main/packages/sag-ts/AUDIT_REPORT.pdf).
-                                   |

 ## Getting Started